crapplo/crappleV2/README.md

 - When registering commands for testing, provide `GUILD_ID` in `.env` so commands are available instantly in that guild.
 Remove `GUILD_ID` to register globally (may take up to an hour).

 ---

-If you'd like, I can also:
-- Add an example `.env.example`
-- Add a minimal `package.json` scripts section for `start`/`dev`
-- Add unit tests for some helper functions

-If you want any of these, tell me which and I'll add them.